Presentation instructions

 • The audience should always show respect to other peoples' presentations even if they may not agree with their comments.

-Hot to deliver a good oral presentation
+Guidelines for a good oral presentation

 • Structure the presentation logically and include the following aspects: title, introduction, methods, results, discussion, etc.